dabigf5/TanksLua/readme.md

 return extension
 ```

-extensions can also have options, accessible through the Lua Options menu (only booleans are supported right now):
+Extensions can also have options, accessible through the Lua Options menu (only booleans are supported right now):
 ```lua
 local enableUpdatePrint